New contributor Julia Curran: Fermented foods ...They’re a little bit alive, a lot of glory, a colorful miracle...

-As I sit huddled in a fluffy robe, unwilling to turn on the boiler yet because it is just too early in the season to turn on the heat (and because it requires moving some stuff in the basement first), I contemplate the many other ways I have and still need to keep warm.
-First, … Continue reading Fuzzy Socks
+As I sit huddled in a fluffy robe, unwilling to turn on the boiler yet because it is just too early in the season to turn on the heat (and because it requires moving some stuff in the basement first), I contemplate the many other ways I have and still need to do keep warm. … Continue reading Fuzzy Socks

 A Plastic Affair to Remember - Always.
 Plastic first came into our lives 150 years ago, and we fell in love, hard.
 But although it made and makes our lives wonderful in many ways - it comes with baggage now.
 Lots and lots of terrible baggage.
 This article, Part 1, outlines the impact plastic makes, … Continue reading Plastic = Climate Change, Part 1